itsjafer/reverse-stock-split-arbitrage/README.md

 # Reverse Split Automation

 Reverse Stock Split Arbitrage is a method by which an investor purchases fractional shares of a company that is expected to offer a reverse stock split in the hopes of receiving "rounded up" shares.

-For example, if $ABC announces a 10-for-1 reverse stock split, purchasing 1 share before the split will result in brokers (such as Robinhood, Alpaca, and WeBull) to round up the single share to 10, and then perform the reverse stock split resulting in an effective gain of 9 shares.
-Since only one share can be bought the profits are generally quite low in absolute value.
+For example, if $ABC announces a 10-for-1 reverse stock split, purchasing 1 share before the split will result in brokers (such as Robinhood, Alpaca, and WeBull) rounding up your single share to 10 in order to perform the reverse stock split resulting in an effective gain of 9 shares.

-For more information, check out @reversesplitarb on twitter; this cloud function makes purchase decisions directly based on reverse stock splits reported by @reversesplitarb.
+For more information, check out the [reverse split arbitrage](https://www.reversesplitarbitrage.com/) website, which is run by [@reverseSplitArb](https://twitter.com/reverseSplitArb)

 ## How it works